jahuth/convis/README.md

 #### Inputs and Outputs

-Inputs and outputs work on the level of `N` nodes to connect subgraphs together.
+Inputs and outputs work on the level of `Layer` nodes to connect subgraphs together.
 They have no special attributes.

 #### Other Variables